×

 What do expats in Manila appreciate most about the local culture?

 "Expats in Manila appreciate the friendly and welcoming nature of the local people.
 They also enjoy the vibrant culture, with its colorful festivals, delicious cuisine, and lively music.
 The city's rich history and diverse architecture are also a source of fascination for many expats.
-Additionally, the city's tropical climate and stunning beaches make it a great place to relax and enjoy the outdoors," wrote one member in Manila.
+Additionally, the city's tropical climate and stunning beaches make it a great place to relax and enjoy the outdoors," said one expat in Manila.

 What do expats find most challenging?